milchmolch/LINUX_SHELL_4/README.md

 ls *.fq | parallel  -j 12 "fastqc {} --outdir ."
 ```

 Index your BAM files in parallel.
-Prints only the commands, doesn't run them (--dry-run)
+Here we only prints the commands, we don't run them (--dry-run)
 ```
 ls *.bam | parallel --dry-run 'samtools index {}'
 ```

 We can actually drop the ticks:
 ```
-ls *.bam | parallel samtools index {}
+ls *.bam | parallel --dry-run samtools index {}
 ```

 There is an alternative way to run something on all BAM files in the current directory: